Empathy in Historic Preservation | Interview with Historian Madeline Feierstein

 Interactive time-lapse map about construction of the Auschwitz-Birkenau concentration camp

 This project utilizes georeferenced historical maps and time sliders to document the transformation of the region around the Auschwitz-Birkenau concentration camp from 1945 to today.
 The interactive map highlights the selective preservation, demolition, decay, or adaptive reuse of significant camp structures linked to the Holocaust.
 The project uses interactive time-lapse cartography to inform public understanding of the Holocaust and the landscape of tragedy it produced.
-VIEW PUBLICATION
+VIEW PROJECT >

 Civil Rights Rebellion in the Essex County Jail

 Season 13, Episode 6 of the Abandoned Engineering series for Discovery Channel, explores the old Essex County Jail in Newark, New Jersey.
 After seeing my research and reading my Master’s thesis project, Discovery Channel approached me about co-creating a documentary about this jail, which was streamed in July 2024, both in the U.S. and internationally in 20 languages.
 Based on featured interviews with me, this documentary commemorates those incarcerated here by highlighting the building’s historical significance and broader themes of injustice.
-VIEW PUBLICATION
+VIEW PROJECT >

 Setting Up Sex Offenders for Failure

 This blind peer reviewed article discusses how stringent laws for sex offenders, like Megan’s Law and residency restrictions on where sex offenders may live, inadvertently lead to higher rates of re-arrest and re-conviction.
 These web of laws ironically increase the crime rate and cause thousands of low-income sex offenders to be re-arrested for crimes unrelated to the abuse of minors.
 Focusing on New York City, this research highlights issues with the home address requirement and suggests reforms to enhance public safety more effectively than current regulations.
-VIEW PUBLICATION

 Eastern State Penitentiary Construction Sequence

 This time-lapse animation with audio narration uses the tools of virtual reality to reconstruct the appearance of Eastern State Penitentiary during each year of its 148 years of operation from 1823 to 1971.
 This reconstruction is based on original plans and primary sources about the jail’s architecture.
 It uses film to reveal how the building’s envelope was expanded and modified each decade in response to evolving design philosophies, public attitudes towards incarceration, and the ever-expanding size of today’s carceral state.
-VIEW PUBLICATION
+VIEW PROJECT >

 The City as Carceral State